John Stainer

 Children are expected to line up according to class in their assigned area until the bell goes at 9:00 when they will independently make their way to their classrooms.

-Learning ends at 3.30 p.m. and children pack up and collect their coats and bags at this time.
+Learning ends at 3.30 p.m. and children pack away and collect their coats and bags at this time.
 Parents should enter the school through one of the three gates to collect their children in the playground.

 Anyone collecting a pupil should be 16 years or over.